Top OpenClaw Integrations for Remote Teams (2026 Guide)

 Notion: Dynamic Knowledge Management

 Notion serves as the collaborative wiki for many distributed teams.
-By connecting OpenClaw to Notion, your agents can read existing documentation and append new meeting notes.
-They can also update project tracking databases automatically.
-This integration turns a static wiki into an active, agent-maintained knowledge base.
+The Notion ClawHub skill provides the Notion API for creating and managing pages, querying databases, and writing structured content blocks.
+This turns a static wiki into an active, agent-maintained knowledge base.

 When integrated, OpenClaw can extract structured data from transcripts and chat logs.
-For example, after a recorded Zoom meeting, an agent can process the transcript, extract action items, and insert them into a Notion task board.
-It can then assign those items to the relevant team members based on the discussion context.
+After a recorded Zoom meeting, an agent can process the transcript, extract action items, and insert them directly into a Notion task board, then assign those items based on the discussion context.

 Key Strengths: